cosmos/sdk-tutorials/liquidity-module/index.md

 starport relayer connect
 ```

-It will start to connect your two blockchains, you will see an output while it does
+While your two blockchains start to connect, you will see this message:

 ```bash
 ◣ Linking paths between chains...
 ```

-When successful, your output will be
+After your blockchain connection is successful, your output is something like:

 ```bash